I hate social media, yet it brought me everything

 Let’s talk

-If any of this sounds like where you’re stuck, the next step is a conversation.
+If any of this is exactly where you’re stuck, then let’s have a conversation.

 Tell me what’s going on, and I’ll tell you straight if I can help, and how.